prateekchachra/prateekchachra/README.md

 ### Hola!
 I'm Prateek 👋

 Hi, I'm Prateek Chachra.
-A Full Stack Developer, who sometimes dabbles in Mobile Development from time to time and an Entrepreneurship Enthusiast🚀 from Madrid, Spain.
+A Full Stack/Mobile Developer and an Entrepreneurship Enthusiast🚀 from Madrid, Spain.
 You can find me on [**Twitter**](https://twitter.com/ThatReactDev) and [**LinkedIn**](https://www.linkedin.com/in/prateek-chachra-3a2030a7/).

 I also happen to be a [**Musician On Spotify 🎸**](https://open.spotify.com/artist/46erpDvrtJP65LlxdXjktW) with over 3 albums and thousands of listeners.
 My Artist name is [**Darzini**](https://darzini.vercel.app/) and you can find my upcoming album on [**YouTube**](https://www.youtube.com/playlist?list=PLqj02hzEUmPlKg9wNPdGHLziH7qAefUL6)